etalab/de-quality-processing/README.md

 ## Webhook collector
 File : 2_flask_subscriber_to_linkproxy

-Prequisite : Subscribe to linkproxy webhook with correct url
+Prerequisite : Subscribe to linkproxy webhook with correct url

 Linkproxy send a message for every document that it is storing into Minio.
-This flask app only consist to wait for new message from linkproxy and store it locally.
+This flask app only consists to wait for new messages from linkproxy and store it locally.

 ```
 python 2_flask_subscriber_to_linkproxy.py